 What is a much more interesting link between oysters and seduction is a connection between an oyster’s aromatics and seduction.
 According to the research of the late Dr. Max Lake, that subtle, salty and briny scent is similar to a sex pheromone.
 (Pheromones are those scents of attraction our bodies react to on a subconscious level.)
 So it could be that simply placing a platter of oysters at the table could whet a diner’s sexual appetite.

-Oysters’ benefits are many when it comes to overall health and especially sexual health.
+Nutritionally, oysters are surprisingly beneficial to overall health and especially sexual health.
 These sensual shellfish make a luxurious and healthy treat.
-It is evident that the foundation of the oyster’s reputation as an aphrodisiac is the fact that oyster is an incredibly healthy food.
+The foundation of the oyster’s reputation as an aphrodisiac is the fact that oyster is an incredibly healthy food.

 A 3-ounce serving of raw, Pacific oysters contains: